jredfox/evilnotchlib/README.md

-Fixed WeightedSpawnerEntity constructor not fixing the id tag on construction Fixed EntityFallingBlock,EntityHanging,EntityPainting exceptions when simply using the default world constructor Fixed Forge Improperly Hooking EntityJoinWorld event now works on both client and server always Fix EntityZombie not reading from nbt properly with isBaby boolean
+Fixed WeightedSpawnerEntity constructor not fixing the id tag on construction Fixed EntityFallingBlock,EntityHanging,EntityPainting exceptions when simply using the default world constructor Fixed Forge Improperly Hooking EntityJoinWorld event now works on both client and server always Fixed EntityZombie not reading from nbt properly with isBaby boolean Fixed Shulkers having improper initial values after constructing Fixed Shulkers shaking inside the spawners

 BlockEntityTag fixes:
 sync client changes on the same tick rather then later,don't have to be in creative